British rule in Burma: Economy

 The traditional Burmese economy was one of redistribution with the prices of the most important commodities set by the state.
 For the majority of the population, trade was not as important as self-sufficient agriculture, but the country's position on major trade routes from India to China meant that it did gain a significant amount of money from facilitating foreign trade.
 With the arrival of the British, the Burmese economy became tied to global market forces and was forced to become a part of the colonial export economy.

 Burma's annexation ushered in a new period of economic growth.
 The economic nature of society also changed dramatically.
 The British began exploiting the rich soil of the land around the Irrawaddy delta and cleared away the dense mangrove forests.
 Rice, which was in high demand in Europe, especially after the building of the Suez Canal in 1869, was the main export.
 To increase the production of rice, many Burmese migrated from the northern heartland to the delta, shifting the population concentration and changing the basis of wealth and power.

-To prepare the new land for cultivation, farmers borrowed money from Indian moneylenders called chettiars at high interest rates, as British banks would not grant mortgages.
+To prepare the new land for cultivation, farmers borrowed money from Indian Tamil moneylenders called Chettiars at high interest rates, as British banks would not grant mortgages.
 The Indian moneylenders offered mortgage loans but foreclosed on them quickly if the borrowers defaulted.

 At the same time, thousands of Indian labourers migrated to Burma (Burmese Indians) and, because of their willingness to work for less money, quickly displaced Burmese farmers.
 As the Encyclopædia Britannica states: "Burmese villagers, unemployed and lost in a disintegrating society, sometimes took to petty theft and robbery and were soon characterized by the British as lazy and undisciplined.
 The level of dysfunction in Burmese society was revealed by the dramatic rise in homicides."